 Although the Seaboard and Lightpad do not have traditional 5-pin MIDI DIN connectors, they can still be used with hardware that requires them – this article will show you how.

-Once you are connected, check out our guide on setting your synth to be controlled by the Seaboard or browse hardware setup guides.
+Once you are connected, check out our guide on setting your synth to be controlled by the Seaboard or Lightpad or browse hardware setup guides.

 One option is to connect the Seaboard or Lightpad to a computer and transmit MIDI via a MIDI interface.
 This way you can quickly adjust the Seaboard's MIDI settings to suit the needs of your other hardware instrument.